the present tense of irregular verbs

 the present tense of ~ar verbs

-present indicativefalar to speak, talkeufalovocê, ele, elafalanósfalamosvocês, eles, elasfalam present indicativegostar to likeeugostovocê, ele, elagostanósgostamosvocês, eles, elasgostam present indicativemorar to live, resideeumorovocê, ele, elamoranósmoramosvocês, eles, elasmoram
+The present tense (the present indicative) of ~ar ending verbs is best revealed by these examples: present indicativefalar to speak, talkeufalovocê, ele, elafalanósfalamosvocês, eles, elasfalam present indicativegostar to likeeugostovocê, ele, elagostanósgostamosvocês, eles, elasgostam present indicativemorar to live, resideeumorovocê, ele, elamoranósmoramosvocês, eles, elasmoram

 Lição 3: ensino